talalabbas84/perplexity-skyvern-ai/README.md

     docker-compose up --build
     ```

-    This will start:
-    - **PostgreSQL**: The database for Skyvern.
-    - **Skyvern Backend**: Handles the automation and API requests.
-    - **Skyvern UI**: The user interface for sending queries.
-    - **Streamlit Visualizer** (optional): A visualizer for monitoring and debugging Skyvern’s tasks.

 ### Application Structure

 - **`backend/skyvern`**: Contains the Skyvern backend, which performs the main automation tasks.
 It includes custom scripts to manage queries and organization creation.
 - **`skyvern-frontend`**: A React-based frontend application that provides a simple UI for users to input queries and view responses from Perplexity via Skyvern.
-- **Streamlit Visualizer**: For debugging purposes, Skyvern integrates a Streamlit visualizer, allowing you to see interactions with Perplexity in real-time.

 ### Key Files and Scripts

-- **`entrypoint.sh`** (Backend): Initializes the database, runs migrations, creates the organization and API token, and starts Skyvern.
-- **`entrypoint.sh`** (Frontend): Sets up the API key from Skyvern’s generated secrets and starts the frontend application.
 - **SkyvernService.py**: A service class that handles the interaction with Perplexity by sending automated actions via Skyvern.
 - **Dockerfile** and **docker-compose.yml**: Configurations to run the entire application stack in containers.